How to cure Hangover: 7 causes, 15 prevention, & cures (a lot)

 A hangover is a group of icky symptoms that can develop after drinking too much alcohol.
 Ethanol (a type of alcohol in booze) messes with various systems in your body.

-Your liver has to overdrive to metabolize ethanol and acetaldehyde (more toxic byproduct that your body creates after drinking) to get them out of your body system.
-Acetaldehyde is the main reason behind all those problems associated with hangover.
+Your liver has to overdrive to metabolize ethanol and acetaldehyde (a more toxic byproduct that your body creates after drinking) to get them out of your body system.
+Acetaldehyde is the main reason behind all those problems associated with hangovers.
 You’re left with unregulated blood sugar and inflammatory compounds, which can lead you to feel hungover.

 As a general rule, the more alcohol you drink, the more likely you are to have a hangover the next day.
 Most hangovers go away on their own, though they can last up to 24 hours.
 But there’s no formula for how much you can safely drink to avoid a hangover: There are many factors that affect hangover.